nathan-osman/esee/README.md

     cmake ..
     make install

-If all goes well, you should be able to run `esev <filename>` to show EXIF data.
+If all goes well, you should be able to run `esee <filename>` to edit EXIF data.